acend/ch-open-workshop-tage-training/content/en/docs/04/03_resourcehooks.md

 ## Resource hooks

-Hooks allow to run scripts before, during and after the Argo CD **sync** operation is running.
+Hooks allow to run scripts before, during and after the Argo CD **sync** operation.
 They give you more control over the sync process.
-They can also run when the sync operation fails for example.
-The concept is very similar to the concept of [Helm Hooks](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks).
+They can, e.g., also run when the sync operation fails.
+The concept is very similar to the concept of [Helm hooks](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks).

 Some examples when hooks can be useful:

-* `PreSync` hook.
-Upgrading a Database, Performing a migration before deploying a new version of the application.
+* `PreSync` hook: Upgrading a database, performing a migration before deploying a new version of the application
-* `PostSync` hook.
-Run integration, smoke and other tests after the deployment to verify its status.
+* `PostSync` hook: Run integration, smoke and other tests after the deployment to verify its status
-* `Sync` hook.
-Allows to run more complex deployment strategies. e.g.: Blue-Green or Canary Deployments
+* `Sync` hook: Allows to run more complex deployment strategies, e.g., blue-green or canary deployments
-* `SyncFail` hook.
-Clean up a failed deployment.
+* `SyncFail` hook: Clean up a failed deployment

 Hooks are annotated `argocd.argoproj.io/hook: <hook>` Kubernetes resources in the source repository, which Argo CD will apply during the sync operation.

-A `PreSync` Hook to run a database migration might therefore look like this:
+A `PreSync` hook to run a database migration might therefore look like this:

 ```yaml
 apiVersion: batch/v1